In This Section

 The guidelines are constructed to protect the health and safety of our faculty, staff, students, and greater Loyola community.

-All faculty and staff are expected to fully comply with the guidelines.
+All students, faculty, and staff are expected to fully comply with the guidelines outlined in this document.
 Failure to do so may result in corrective action.

-Return to Face-to-Face InstructionWe plan to return to on-campus instruction and other campus operations with a public, transparent, and science-based COVID-19 containment program.
-This program includes comprehensive health monitoring and contact tracing components consistent with federal, state, and local health department guidelines.
+Return to Face-to-Face InstructionWe plan to continue and expand upon on-campus instruction and other campus operations with a public, transparent, and science-based COVID-19 containment program during the spring of 2021.
+This program includes comprehensive health monitoring, surveillance testing, and contact tracing components consistent with federal, state, and local health department guidelines.

-Mitigation and containment of COVID-19 will require continued vigilance in daily self-checking for COVID-19 symptoms; the use of face coverings and social distancing; handwashing; and regular, careful cleaning of high-touch areas across our campuses.
+Mitigation and containment of COVID-19 will require continued vigilance in daily self-checking for COVID-19 symptoms; twice weekly testing for COVID-19, the use of face coverings and social distancing; hand washing; and regular, careful cleaning of high-touch areas across our campuses.

-Extensive health monitoring in combination with sufficient contact tracing will ensure that individuals who might have been in proximity with someone who tested positive for COVID-19 can quickly be identified and advised to self-quarantine and seek testing, as well as any necessary medical treatment.
+Extensive health monitoring in combination with sufficient testing and contact tracing will ensure that individuals who might have been in proximity with someone who tested positive for COVID-19 can quickly be identified and advised to self-quarantine as well as any necessary medical treatment.

 The level at which on-campus instruction, as well as events and other operations, can safely resume will be directed by the Centers for Disease Control and Prevention, Illinois Department of Public Health, and Chicago Department of Public Health, and based on our capacity for campus and community testing and tracing.